parleh-mate/singapore-parliament-speeches-dbt/docs/columns/count_sentences.md

 {% docs count_sentences %}

-Count of number of sentences within a given speech.
-Detected by, for example, periods, question marks, etc.
+Number of sentences in a given speech, where sentences are defined as continuous blocks of text ending with periods, question marks, or exclamation marks.

 {% enddocs %}